-Beginning with version 1.2.0 of the SDK, you can override certain merchant-level settings for specific transactions.
+With version 1.2.0 and above of the software development kit (SDK), you can override certain merchant-level settings for specific transactions.
 These per-transaction settings give you greater control over tips, signatures, receipts, duplicate transaction logic, offline payments, payment confirmations, and other functions.

 Regional rules and inherited settings

-For each transaction, several checks are applied by the device to ensure the correct customer-facing screens are displayed.
+For each transaction, several checks are applied by the device to ensure the correct customer-facing screens display.
 Generally, transaction settings override any device-specific or merchant-configured settings.
-The exception to this is if the merchant is operating in a region where certain rules cannot be overridden due to legal or regulatory requirements.
+An exception is if the merchant is operating in a region where certain rules cannot be overridden due to legal or regulatory requirements.

 private SaleRequest setupSaleRequest() {